UBC-DSCI/introduction-to-datascience-python/source/viz.md

 on just five years of data (say, 1990-1994).
 `domain` argument takes a list of length two to specify the upper and lower bounds to limit the axis.
+We will use `axis=alt.Axis(tickCount=4)` to add the lines corresponding to each year in the background to create the final visualization.
+This helps us to better visualise the change with each year.

 ```{code-cell} ipython3
 co2_line_scale = alt.Chart(co2_df).mark_line(clip=True).encode(
     x=alt.X(
         "date_measured",